mc7244/codice_fiscale/README.md

 We currently provide codice fiscale calculation and check.

-For anyone interested, here's an explanation (Italian language) on how the codice fiscale is calculated: https://it.wikipedia.org/wiki/Codice_fiscale#Generazione_del_codice_fiscale
+For anyone interested, here's an explanation (Italian language) on how to calculate the codice fiscale: https://it.wikipedia.org/wiki/Codice_fiscale#Generazione_del_codice_fiscale

 ### TODO